jdextraze/go-gesclient/README.md

 * Writing to a stream
 * Reading a single event
 * Reading a stream forwards
+* Reading a stream backwards
+* Reading all events forwards
+* Reading all events backwards
 * Volatile subscriptions
 * Deleting stream